Saturday, 28 June 2025

 I knew better than to jump straight in.
 I stooped my naked body beside the slightly cooler larger pool and winced with painful bliss as I scooped its hot water over myself.
 Once the body temperature was high enough, I inched myself in and slowly poached for twenty minutes until parboiled.
 Few people ever ventured into the smaller but hotter pool.

 As soon as the bone marrow felt pink and before the brain started to curdle, I retreated to the cool of the changing hall and the lustful gaze of Mrs Nakasoni.
 She always gave me a small bottle of X-Energy to drink.
-I never did quite fathom out what she hoped it would do for me – or her – but I hadn’t the energy or inclination to reject her kind gesture.
+I never did quite fathom out what she hoped it would do for me – or her – but I hadn’t the energy nor inclination to reject her kind gesture.

 by Roy Romsey